Porges/ways-to-play/articles/games/tic-tac-toe.md

 an alternate Swedish name is ‘[tre-i-rad]{lang="sv"}’ (‘three in a row’), and Dutch also has ‘[kruisje rondje]{lang="nl"}’ (‘cross circle’).

-On the other hand, @Wordsworth [lines 538–544] didn’t think it was worthy of a name at all.
-In <cite>The Prelude</cite>, he describes playing the game as a child:
+On the other hand, Wordsworth didn’t think it was worthy of a name at all.
+In <cite>The Prelude</cite>, he describes playing the game as a child [@Wordsworth, lines 538–544]:

 > Eager and never weary we pursued
 > Our home-amusements by the warm peat-fire